No matter your age or health status, it is important to understand what you can do to protect your brain health.

 • Changes in mood or personality: easily becoming irritable or upset.

 People with one or more of the 10 Warning Signs of Alzheimer’s are encouraged to speak with their doctor.
-An early diagnosis provides the best chance at treatment, planning for the future and cost savings.
-As an example, people who are diagnosed in an earlier stage are able to take steps that ultimately can ease the concerns of themselves and their loved ones, such as taking part in treatment decisions, plans, and perhaps participating in a study.
+An early diagnosis provides the best chance for treatment, planning for the future and cost savings.
+As an example, people who are diagnosed in an earlier stage are able to take steps that can ease the concerns of themselves and their loved ones, such as taking part in treatment decisions, plans, and perhaps participating in a clinical study or trial.

 Vermonters aged 65+

-Vermonters over the age of 65 are eligible to schedule an Annual Wellness Visit with their primary care providers.
-As part of your visit, ask your provider about cognitive screenings, and take a Health Risk Assessment.
+Vermonters aged 65 or older are eligible to schedule a Medicare Annual Wellness Visit with their primary care provider.
+A cognitive screening and Health Risk Assessment are done at the visit.
 Together, you can update your Personalized Prevention Plan based on your results.

 Risk Factors

 There are several factors that put people at greater risk for dementia.
 Identifying and addressing risk factors helps to delay or prevent its onset.
-If you have any of the following risk factors it is important to keep close watch for signs and symptoms of abnormal aging and speak with your doctor about prevention or management.
+If you have any of the following risk factors speak with your doctor about prevention or management.

 Individuals may be at greater risk for the dementia if they: